meck/TEIS_formal/doc/CASE_formal_verification.md

 - **Windows 10:** Using 'Windows Subsystem for Linux', its recommended to use a up to date Windows10 and WSL2:
   [`docs.microsoft.com/en-us/windows/wsl/install-win10`](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-- **macOS:** Using the nix method described below this should be possible as well, but is not verified.
-TODO

 #### Optional